UAlbanyArchives/mailbag-specification/mailbag.md

 **External-Identifier:**

  * An identifier for the mailbag as a whole supplied by the agent creating the mailbag.
+Mapped to PREMIS object, objectIdentifierValue field.

 **Mailbag-Agent:**